Andrew Blackbird: Rise to recognition

 In 1858, Blackbird bought a house in Harbor Springs, Michigan, and settled there permanently.
 At the time, Harbor Springs was still primarily populated by Ottawa.
 Blackbird became the town's postmaster, having been appointed by his friend Senator Thomas Ferry chairman of the United States Senate Committee on Post Office and Post Roads.

 History of the Ottawa and Chippewa Indians of Michigan

 In 1887, Blackbird published his History of the Ottawa and Chippewa Indians of Michigan.
 The work was published in Ypsilanti, Michigan, by the Ypsilantian Job Printing House.
 The book was among the first authoritative accounts of the Ottawa and Ojibwa (Chippewa) peoples ever published.

 The book covers not only historical facts, but day-to-day details of how the Ottawa and Ojibwa hunted, fished and trapped before the coming of the whites.
 Blackbird explains many of the traditional beliefs and cultural practices of the two tribes.
 Because the author was himself a Native American, the book is free of the bias commonly found in books by white authors of the period.

 Finally, the book includes a basic grammar of the Ottawa and Ojibwa languages.

 Views on White-Indian Relations

 In a 1900 publication, Blackbird said:

-"But I have heard white people say that the Indians might just as well die, for nothing can be done with them, as they will always be wild and savage and cruel.
-They might as well all die or be killed, every one of them, from the face of the earth, for a dead Indian is better than a live Indian.
-These frightful statements are heard all over the United States and every Caucasian child and every Indian child that is able to understand, knows this dreadful feeling toward us.
-These statements are translated and republished in foreign countries so every foreigner coming to America comes with a prejudice and a persecuting spirit toward the aborigines of America.
-Therefore there is no peace nor shelter for the Indians, from injustice.
-They are exposed to hate, to be shot at, and to be robbed in every way and manner, of their little possessions of lands which the government has allotted to them in treaties.
-They are cheated by the crooked works of the law."